harshmeel/harshmeel.github.io/_pages/about.md

 My current research work looks into the impacts of SAI on regional climate systems like the Indian Monsoon.
 We are testing strategies to mitigate the risk of a significant shift in monsoon precipitation strength in the background of a warmer world.

-Please feel free to reach out to me via email for anything related to my work, collaboration, advice (to anyone I could), or just interesting things happening on this earth.
-I read my emails!

-For my background, I was born in the town of Jhunjhunu, located north of Jaipur, Rajasthan, India.